 NES employs clinical tutors and funds local tutors to work alongside academic staff to support the delivery of the clinical practice elements of training in NHS Boards.
 Trainees deliver clinical services throughout their training.

-Application processes for both clinical programmes are co-ordinated by the UK clearing house.
+Application processes for both clinical programmes are co-ordinated by the UK Clearing House.

 University of Glasgow Clinical Psychology Programme